splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) GetPrincipal(principal string, resp ...*http.Response) (*Principal, error)
 ```
-GetPrincipal - identity service endpoint Returns details of a principal, including their tenant membership Parameters:
+GetPrincipal - identity service endpoint Returns the details of a principal, including its tenant membership.
+Parameters:

     principal: The principal name.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided